 Very masculin wine with granite, tar, leather, liquorice notes with amazingly soft silky tannin.
 It opens in 30 min to this explosion of aforementioned notes with black fruit in the background.
 Green bell pepper in the background give away the youth.
 It should develop very well over the years.
 Great length: good 35 seconds on the palate.
-Now I need to try the real deal COS from the same vintage. — a year ago
+Now I need to try the real deal COS from the same vintage. — 3 years ago

 I’ll let my previous notes of weeks ago stand.